 • Organizations looking to expand their capabilities and innovation repertoire.

-• Our improv framework applies six principles which provide the foundation skills.
+• Application of the six principles of our improv framework which provide the foundation skills.

 • Develop skills to build trust + accept vulnerability.